sfreisthler/Sadie-Freisthler-portfolio/Java/CrazyEights/readme.md

 1000 times.
 The toString() method displays the cards in the deck in a human readable format.

 **Player**
 Models the human player.
 The player is prompted to choose a card to play.
-Error messages are returned if the card is not playable according to the rules of crazy eights until the player plays a playable card.
+Error messages are returned if the card is not playable until the player plays a playable card.
+Contains methods to deal hand, remove card from hand, and give game directions.

 **Game**
+Models a game of crazy eights.
+The end() method returns a boolean that tells the program if the game is over.
+The play() method has all of the functionality necessary to play a game of crazy eights.
+While

 **CrazyEights**